RajanTank/string-calculator/README.md

 ## String Calculator

-String Calculator function to take sting of number and return addition of those numbers
+String Calculator function to take string of number and return addition of those numbers

 ## Installation